Essential resources, ideas and updates for coaches, trainers and consultants thinking about writing or publishing books, audio or online programmes.

 Clearly, as publishers, we believe in the tremendous value a book can bring to a business… a great book, a brilliant, a compelling, a transforming and powerful book.

 Sadly, the vast majority of expert coaches, trainers and consultants who invested time and money in writing a book never reaped these magical rewards.
-Despite what they were told by the gurus their book hasn’t made them them stand out, demonstrated their authority, turned them into a thought leader or dramatically improved their business fortunes.
+Despite what they were told by the gurus their book hasn’t made them stand out, demonstrated their authority, turned them into a thought leader or dramatically improved their business fortunes.

 So does the fault lie with the gurus who promote the creation of books purely as a marketing tool or with the naïve coaches who end up with poor books?
 Why is it that these books didn’t turn out to be great, brilliant, compelling, transforming and powerful books?